SJTU-PLV/direct-refinement-popl24-artifact/README.md

 - Theorem 2.4 from Section 2.4 (line 580) corresponds to the theorem
   [open_fsim_ccref](./DirectRefinement/common/CallconvAlgebra.v#L76) in the Coq file [common/CallconvAlgebra.v](./DirectRefinement/common/CallconvAlgebra.v).
-  Note that this theorem is part of the background and has already been proved in CompCertO.
+  Note that this theorem also has already been proved in CompCertO.

 ### Section 3